2000: The RNLI Flood Rescue Team officially forms

 Again in 2005, the RNLI deployed six boats and a team of 20 volunteers to Guyana, where heavy rain and flooding affected 250,000 people.

-This unique and highly trained group of lifesavers now provides 24/7 search and rescue in flooded environments in the UK, Ireland and beyond.
+This unique and highly trained group of lifesavers now provides 24/7 search and rescue in flooded environments.

 Flood rescue past and present